nantrinh/postit_app_walkthrough/lesson_3/README.md

   - Create a new post and a new comment as the new user.
 Check that the creator is displayed correctly.

 # Add Bootstrap Styling
 At this point, I give in and finally add styling using [Bootstrap](https://getbootstrap.com/) to my application.
 I style my app differently than the instructors do.
+I referred to [this article](https://medium.com/@biancapower/how-to-add-bootstrap-4-to-a-rails-5-app-650118459a1e) for help with installation.
+I could not get the dropdowns on the navigation bar to work correctly, though, so my configuration may be incorrect.

 After styling, my app looks like this: